How is cloud computing used in financial services?

 Can Cygnet.One help with disaster recovery planning for banking and NBFC environments?

 Yes.
-Our managed IT and infrastructure services provide 24/7 monitoring, proactive patching, performance tuning, compliance oversight, and application support after your cloud environment goes live.
+Cygnet.One's managed IT and infrastructure services provide 24/7 monitoring, proactive patching, performance tuning, compliance oversight, and application support after your cloud environment goes live.
 Financial institutions benefit from continuous availability management, regular security assessments, and FinOps reviews that keep infrastructure costs controlled and compliance posture current as regulations evolve.